The supply

 payments and working capital management, fintech is revolutionizing the supply

-.
+chain finance landscape.
 Fintech is enhancing the efficiency of the supply

 chain financing process by lowering the number of intermediaries involved and